ApexFutz/Dream-Catcher/README.md

 Adds rewards for improving "Bad" screen time usage and for increasing "Good" screen time usage (or null usage) Drop Youtube,Tiktok,Instagram reels, etc.
 Buy your time back!
-# Standard Version: Keeps it simple, Just a to-do list with standard features for the app.
+# Standard Version:
+Keeps it simple, Just a to-do list with standard features for the app.
 # "Missions"
 everything from fulfilling todays checklist to saving X dollars a week to retiring by 50, even getting your college degree.
 # "Experience"
+# Friends progress:
-# "Friends progress" See your friends XP and compete against them
+See your friends XP and compete against them
+# Friends vouch
-# "Friends vouch" Friends vouch progress against one another
+Friends vouch progress against one another
+# Small steps and Large leaps:
-# "Small steps" and "Large leaps"  have small goals that work together to accomplish the bigger picture
+have small goals that work together to accomplish the bigger picture
-# NO POP UP ADS!!! there will be a single bar across the top/bottom of screen, no "watch add for X" ever!
+# NO POP UP ADS
+there will be a single bar across the top/bottom of screen, no "watch add for X" ever!
 # Base/Standard app available offline
 #